AZO234/NP2kai/README.md

 WAB
 ---
-We can use WAB(Window Accelerator Boards).
+From rev.16 we can use WAB (Window Accelerator Boards).

 To use WAB, enable WAB and restart.